akalmykov/wp-content-copy-protection/readme.txt

 	√ This is a non resource-intensive plugin that works silently in the background √ No configuration, customization or coding needed.
 Simply plug in and leave

-= Premium Features (Compatible with Windows, Linux and Mac OS X | Compatible with Woocommerce | Compatible with gallery plugins such as NextGEN and NextCellent) =
+= Premium Features (Compatible with Windows, Linux and Mac OS X | Woocommerce | Gallery plugins such as NextGEN and NextCellent) =

 [See our Premium Edition in action](http://yooplugins.com/downloads/wp-content-copy-protection-pro/)

 	√ EVERYTHING in the basic version plus
-	√ Admin can exclude specific pages/posts/categories from being protected √ Admin can enable/disable protection for site admins only OR admin and registered/logged in users √ Aggressive image protection (near impossible for users to steal your images | pc and mobile friendly) √ Compatible with gallery plugins (such as NextGEN and NextCellent) for uncompromised image protection √ Removes feeds (rdf, rss, rss2, atom, rss2_comments and more) from content scrapers and autoblogs √ Includes extended keyboard copy protection commands (Windows, Linux and Mac OS X compatible) √ Includes a strong Prt Sc (Print Screen) deterrent agent (preventative measure in image theft) √ Includes extended CSS text and image protection for mobile devices and smartphones √ Source code view is disabled from F12, Ctrl+Shift+I, Ctrl+U and other combo keys √ Source code padding added (tricks the user into thinking your source is hidden) √ No negative side-effects on your SEO (search engines can read your content) √ Works (tested) in IE9, IE10, Firefox, Google Chrome, Opera and Safari √ Compatible with all major theme frameworks and browsers √ Lightweight, non resource-intensive plugin
+	√ Admin can exclude specific pages/posts/categories from being protected √ Admin can enable/disable protection for site admins only OR registered users only OR admin and registered/logged in users √ Advanced/aggressive image protection (makes it near impossible for users to steal your images | pc and mobile friendly) √ Compatible with all gallery plugins (such as NextGEN and NextCellent) for uncompromised image protection √ Removes feeds (rdf, rss, rss2, atom, rss2_comments and more) from content scrapers and autoblogs √ Added extended keyboard copy protection commands (Windows, Linux and Mac OS X compatible) √ Added Prt Sc (Print Screen) deterrent agent (preventative measure in image theft) √ Prtsc agent equipped with instant redirect trigger (instantly bounce offender) √ Added extended CSS for text and image protection (mobile devices and smartphones) √ Source code view is disabled from F12, Ctrl+Shift+I, Ctrl+U and other combo keys √ Source code padding added (tricks the user into thinking your source is hidden) √ NO negative side-effects on your SEO (search engines can read your content) √ Works (tested) in IE9, IE10, Firefox, Google Chrome, Opera and Safari √ Compatible with all major theme frameworks and browsers √ Compatible with WooCommerce and other eCommerce plugins √ Lightweight, non resource-intensive plugin
 	√ Quality Support | Dedicated Devs

-	√ coming soon : source view page/post encryption and much, much more
+	√ coming soon : source view page/post encryption and MUCH, MUCH more

-The WP Content Copy Protection plugin is maintained by [WP Emergency Room](http://wpemergencyroom.com/)
+The WP Content Copy Protection plugin is maintained by [OPTIPress](http://optipress.org/)

 == This Plugin will NOT ==